nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ### Via the CLI

-Jobs that do not require user input can be run from the CLI by invoking the management command:
+Jobs can be run from the CLI by invoking the management command:

 ```no-highlight
 nautobot-server runjob [--username <username>] [--commit] [--data <data>] <class_path>